SteveYi-LAB/RSS-Push-Notification-to-Discord/README.md

 use command "pip install feedparser" to install feedparser

-You can use this script on [https://colab.research.google.com/drive/1pfgosg3IS14ndvU1f4Sbngfh4GNJ3MBr?usp=sharing](Google Colab)!
+You can use this script on [Google Colab](https://colab.research.google.com/drive/1pfgosg3IS14ndvU1f4Sbngfh4GNJ3MBr)!

 ## How to use?